bluesky/tiled/docs/source/tutorials/navigation.md

     ...
 ```

-Nodes also support efficient list-like access.
+Containers also support efficient list-like access.
 This is useful for quickly
 looking at a couple or efficiently grabbing batches of items, especially if you
 need to start from the middle.